albarji/ballmatro/README.md

 </pre>

 Your objective is to output the highest scoring hand possible.
 Do not generate any other output apart from the list of cards played.
+Do not generate any formatting text, such as backticks or markdown fenced blocks.

 ## Datasets and difficulty levels